This post may contain affiliate links. Please read my disclosure for more information.

 More Reading: Lexington Law Review

-Consider Acquiring a Cosigner/Registering as an Authorized User
+Consider Acquiring a Co signer/Registering as an Authorized User

-After bankruptcy, being a cosigner on a loan or lease contract may increase your likelihood of being approved.
+After bankruptcy, being a co signer on a loan or lease contract may increase your likelihood of being approved.
 In the event that you default on any payments, a cosigner will stand in as your legitimate financial supporter.

 Even with a cosigner, you can still be authorized for credit in your name, and keeping up with your repayments on these accounts can still raise your credit rating.

 Additionally, you might apply to make use of another person’s line of credit as an authenticated person.
-A member of the family or acquaintance may be happy to add you to their credit card account if you ask them to.

 As a result, as long as the credit card issuer confirms payments to the credit agencies, they should appear on both your credit record and their’s.